 Office: CIS 3041

-Josh’s research is focused on how emerging communication technologies influence established agents in American political life, including news organizations and the presidency.
+Dr. Scacco’s research is focused on how emerging communication technologies influence established agents in American political life, including news organizations and the presidency.
+He is the coauthor, with Kevin Coe, of the forthcoming book The Ubiquitous Presidency: Presidential Communication and Digital Democracy in Tumultuous Times (Oxford University Press).
 His work has been published in the Journal of Computer-Mediated Communication, International Journal of Communication, the International Journal of Press/Politics, New Media & Society, and the American Behavioral Scientist, as well as presented at national and international conferences.
-He has received numerous recognitions for his work, including the Michael Pfau Outstanding Article Award and the Lynda Lee Kaid Outstanding Dissertation Award, both from the Political Communication Division of the National Communication Association as well as the Bill Eadie Distinguished Award for a Scholarly Article from the Applied Communication Division of the National Communication Association.
+He has received numerous recognitions, including the Michael Pfau Outstanding Article Award and the Lynda Lee Kaid Outstanding Dissertation Award, both from the Political Communication Division of the National Communication Association as well as the Bill Eadie Distinguished Award for a Scholarly Article from the Applied Communication Division of the National Communication Association.

-Before coming to USF, Josh served on the faculty at Purdue University, worked in public relations at the state and federal level, and worked for a member of legislative leadership in the Pennsylvania House of Representatives as well as a U.S. senator.
+Before coming to USF, Dr. Scacco served on the faculty at Purdue University, worked in public relations at the state and federal level, and worked for a member of legislative leadership in the Pennsylvania House of Representatives as well as a U.S. senator.

 Political Communication, media content and effects, and quantitative research methods